-Figure 98: Affirmatively Furthering Fair Housing: Identification of Contributing Factors
+Figure 108: Affirmatively Furthering Fair Housing: Identification of Contributing Factors

-Priority (high, medium, low) Fair Housing Issue Contributing Factors Meaningful City Action High Block Group 1 has the largest proportion of people of color, more than 50% low to moderate income residents, and an older stock of affordable and naturally occurring affordable housing properties.
-Location of affordable and naturally occurring affordable housing, amenities, and services is near the I-5 corridor in Block Group 1.
-Lack of private investments in specific neighborhoods.
-1. Conduct outreach in English and Spanish to encourage owners in Block Group 1 to apply for funding through the City's housing rehabilitation program.
-Focus on Block Group 1's older stock of affordable and naturally occurring affordable housing properties to revitalize the neighborhood.
+Priority (high, medium, low) Fair Housing Issue Contributing Factors Meaningful City Action High Older stock of affordable and naturally occurring affordable housing properties.
+Location of affordable and naturally occurring affordable housing, amenities, and services is fairly similar throughout various neighborhoods.
+1. Conduct outreach in English and Spanish throughout the City to revitalize the neighborhood.
 Outreach may include the following: posting links on the City's website and Facebook page, posting physical flyers at City Hall and around the City, and sending an "email blast" to the City's stakeholder contact list.
 High Hispanic or Latino residents are significantly less likely to own a home than White, not Hispanic or Latino residents.
 Disparities in access to opportunity.
 Likelihood of discrimination in employment, financial, and lending services.
 1. Meet with Community Housing Improvement Program (CHIP) and Yuba Sutter Habitat for Humanity (Habitat) at least once per year to discuss potential development opportunities in the City and methods of collaboration.
 Focus on the feasibility of self-help housing that includes low-interest loan and down payment assistance programs.
 Assist developers with affirmative outreach to people of color, including Spanishlanguage materials.

-Medium The 2018 Camp Fire in neighboring Butte County has impacted the City's housing stock availability and prices as residents relocated from the burn scar to the City of Orland.
+High The 2018 Camp Fire in neighboring Butte County has impacted the City's housing stock availability and prices as residents relocated from the burn scar to the City of Orland.
 Displacement of residents to Orland due to disaster and resulting economic pressures, as well as housing shortages and lack of affordability persisting after disaster.
 1. In collaboration with Glenn County and the City of Willows, assist with publishing an annual Request for Proposals for Permanent Local Housing Allocation (PLHA) funds to attract affordable housing developers to the region.
 Medium One in four families and one in four individuals are experiencing poverty.
 Over one in four children live in a single parent, female-headed household and almost 60% of these households are experiencing poverty.
 Displacement of residents due to economic pressures.
 Lack of community revitalization strategies.
 Location of employers, especially in the City of Chico 20 miles east of the City of Orland.
 1. Meet with Glenn County Community Action Department at least once per year to coordinate information, referrals, and outreach to residents for services related to emergencies, employment, housing, and income.
 This may include posting links on the City's website and Facebook page, posting physical flyers at City Hall, and sending an "email blast" to the City's stakeholder contact list in English and Spanish.
 Low Lack of language access for residents who are not fluent in English.
-Increased diversity in the City in recent years has resulted in a high percentage of residents who speak a language other than English at home.
-The vast majority of these residents speak Spanish.
-Over half of the City's residents are Hispanic/Latino and 43% of residents 5 years and over speak Spanish at home.
-Expand access to community meetings by providing live interpretation in Spanish.
+Increased diversity in the City in recent years may result in a higher percentage of residents who do not speak English as a first language.
+1. Expand access to community meetings by providing live interpretation in Spanish.
 Bilingual English/Spanish City staff members to interpret.
-Expand access to planning materials created for the public by providing materials in English and Spanish.
+2. Expand access to planning materials created for the public by providing materials in English and Spanish.
 Bilingual English/Spanish City staff members to translate materials.